-Baptist Memorial College of Health Sciences is accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, (202) 887-6791) to offer the baccalaureate degree in nursing.
+Baptist Memorial College of Health Sciences is accredited by the Commission on Collegiate Nursing Education (1 Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791) to offer the baccalaureate degree in nursing.

 The Honor Society of Nursing is Sigma Theta Tau International, whose mission is to support the learning, knowledge, and professional development of nurses committed to making a difference in health worldwide.
-It was founded in 1922 by six nurses in Indianapolis, Indiana, and its name is taken from the Greek letters meaning "love", "courage" and "honor".
-Today, there are over 400,000 members in 86 countries.
+It was founded in 1922 by six nurses in Indianapolis, Indiana, and its name is taken from the Greek letters meaning "love," "courage," and "honor."
+Today, there are more than 400,000 members in 86 countries.

 The following technical standards outline reasonable expectations of a student in a nursing program for the performance of common nursing functions.
 Students enrolled in the baccalaureate program at BCHS must exhibit and acknowledge having the abilities and skills according to the standards below.

-Congruent with the mission of Baptist College of Health Sciences (BCHS), the Nursing Faculty is committed to preparing professional nurses at the baccalaureate level for the diverse practice environment of the 21st century.
+Congruent with the mission of Baptist College of Health Sciences (BCHS), the nursing faculty is committed to preparing professional nurses at the baccalaureate level for the diverse practice environment of the twenty-first century.